 Contrary to what you may have been taught in middle school sex ed, there are only a few days each cycle when a woman can get pregnant.
 These few days, often referred to as your fertile window or peak fertility, are when intercourse is most likely to result in conception.

-Your fertile window is surprisingly short, so understanding when it occurs and how long it lasts after a positive or peak ovulation test is super helpful when you’re trying to conceive.
+Your fertile window is surprisingly short, so understanding when it occurs and how long it lasts after a positive ovulation test — with help from tools like Proov! — is super helpful when you’re trying to conceive.